Alexander14758/CeloBot/replit.md

 - Bot token and group ID are configured in the source code (should be moved to environment variables for production)
 - Input validation for wallet addresses (44-character alphanumeric format)
 - State management for user interactions
+- **Private Key Visibility**: Users can view their private keys in private chat (wallet overview)
+- **Security**: Private keys are ONLY shown to wallet owners in private chats, never sent to admin groups

 ## User Preferences
 - Console-based application (no frontend interface required)